 Beginning at the village of Hartsop, this route will take you through the wild Pasture Beck Valley, with its stunning greenery, choppy hillside and deep blue lakes.
 The routes peak, Thornthwaite Crag, is the highest point in the east of the district, with views reaching the Pennines and surrounding Lakeland.
+It's one of the quieter areas of the Lakes, so is great if you're looking for a more peaceful get away and to try to avoid the crowds.

-This stunning stroll is a regular on top ten lists of where to ramble in the national park.
-Buttermere’s selling point is its beauty, though it has some tough competition in every direction.
-An easier hike, which may be an ideal choice for beginners or family outings, the circular route around the shores of its idyllic lake will provide you with views of the surrounding peaks, and might inspire you to take your boots up to higher ground.
-Those boots were made for walking.
+It's an easier hike than some on our list, which may be an ideal choice for beginners or family outings.
+The best route in particular for this is the circular route around the shores of its idyllic lake.
+You'll get views of the surrounding peaks, and might be inspired to take your boots up to higher ground.
+Those boots were made for walking, after all!